 Berkley is also exposed to climate change risk through our investments.
-Risks manifest through both the underlying industries that Berkley invests in and the characteristics of specific asset types.
-Berkley's qualitative analysis identified several risks to the investment portfolio, including:
+These risks manifest through both the underlying industries in which Berkley invests and the characteristics of specific asset types.
+Berkley's qualitative analysis identified several risks to the investment portfolio, some of which are listed in the table on page 39.